 Fluids are very important in hot weather conditions.
 You will sweat more if the environment is hot and are thus, losing fluids.
 They need to be replaced to regulate body temperature.
 Thirst occurs making you drink more fluids.
 However, the drinking of fluids must be continued even after the thirst is quenched.
 Stick to water and avoid alcoholic, caffeinated and sugary drinks that contribute to dehydration.
 Another great choice to help stay cool and hydrated is coconut water.

 It would be easy if everyone had an air-conditioner and no one leaves the home when it is hot outside.
+If you do have a AC cooling system having regular maintenance checkups is extremely important to conserve energy and ensure your comfort.
 However, this is not the reality and if you do not have AC-powered rooms to escape to, there are several ways to keep your surroundings and yourself cool.
 One is to keep the cold as much inside the house as possible.
 Draw curtains in and lower shutters to prevent sunlight from heating up a room.
 Use fans to circulate air and open windows in the evening when it is slightly cooler.
 In cases of a heat wave, go to public places where there is air-conditioning.

 If you do have air cons, cool the room just an hour or two before going to bed to save energy.
 Use fans afterwards and avoid opening windows when humidity is high outside.
 Invest in a weather station device so you can track humidity and temperature levels.
 You will see that there is up to a 4% difference in humidity if you close your windows or let them open.
 This figure means a lot when it comes to comfort levels.

 Easy Hacks While on the Go